weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 }
 ```

-Note that neither 'famous' nor 'scientist' occur anywhere, but Weaviate has returned the entry on Einstein as the closest result.
-The second closest result is also related to the query, as it relates to Charles' Law (named after scientist Jacques Charles).
+Note that even though the word 'biology' does not appear anywhere, Weaviate has returned biology-related entries (on DNA and species) as the closest results.
+Also, it has returned these entries over and above many entries otherwise related to animals in general.

-That's a powerful outcome, which shows a big reason behind the popularity of vector searches.
+That's a simple but powerful outcome, which shows a big reason behind the popularity of vector searches.
 Vectorized data objects allow for searches based on degrees of similarity, such as semantic similarity of text as we did here.

-Try it out yourself with different strings, by changing the string from "famous scientist".
+Try it out yourself with different strings, by changing the string from "biology".

 ## Recap

-If you made it here - that's it.
-You've successfully built a fully functioning vector database! 🥳
+If you made it here - well done.
+You've successfully built a fully functioning vector database. 🥳

-Of course, this was just a quick look, and there's a lot of options and configurations that we have yet to explore.
+Of course, this was just a quick look, and there are a lot of options and configurations that we have yet to explore.
 But we've covered a lot in just a couple of pages.

 You have:
 - Spun up an instance of Weaviate through WCS